A Pragmatic Look at Deep Imitation Learning: Background

+where $\sigma$ is a bandwidth hyperparameter. \cite{wang2019random} interpret RND as an approximate support estimation method, and hence the RED reward function encourages the agent to have a support over its state-action distribution that matches the expert's.

-Similarly to RED, disagreement-regularised IL (DRIL) \cite{brantley2019disagreement} constructs a reward function based on the disagreement between models trained on the expert data.
+Similarly to RED, DRIL \citep{brantley2020disagreement} constructs a reward function based on the disagreement between models trained on the expert data, and can also be interpreted as a support estimation method.
 However, unlike the other methods which operate over the joint distribution of state-action pairs, DRIL builds simply upon BC, operating over $p(a|s)$.
-DRIL first trains an ensemble of $E$ different policies using the BC objective (Eqn. \ref{eq:bc}) on the expert data, and then uses a function of the (negative of the) variance between the policies to estimate a reward for the agent:
+DRIL first trains an ensemble of $E$ different policies using the BC objective (Equation \ref{eq:bc}) on the expert data, and then uses a function of the (negative of the) variance between the policies to estimate a reward for the agent:

 where the $q$ is a top quantile of the uncertainty cost computed over the expert dataset.
-Deep ensembles are known to produce reasonable uncertainty estimates (i.e., variance in outputs) on out-of-distribution data \cite{lakshminarayanan2017simple}.
-In our implementation\footnote{The original DRIL implementation interleaves IRL with BC training; however, we only use the reward function for a clear comparison against other algorithms.}, we approximate the ensemble using sampling with dropout \cite{srivastava2014dropout}, as this was shown to perform comparatively to using independent models \cite{brantley2019disagreement}.
+While deep ensembles are known to produce reasonable uncertainty estimates (i.e., variance in outputs) on out-of-distribution data \citep{lakshminarayanan2017simple}, it is also possible to approximate them using sampling with dropout \citep{srivastava2014dropout}. \cite{brantley2020disagreement} showed empirically that this performed comparatively to using independent models.